Enriched purity and presentability in Banach spaces: Injectivity

 Thus $u\sim_\eps t\bar{v}_1h$.
 Hence, $r$ is $(\omega,\omega_1)$-pure. \end{proof}

-\begin{rem} { \em We do not know whether classes of Banach spaces closed under products, directed colimits and pure subspaces are precisely classes of Banach spaces approximately injective w.r.t. a set of morphisms having finite-dimensional domains and codomains. } \end{rem}
+\begin{rem} { \em We do not know whether classes of Banach spaces closed under products, directed colimits and pure subspaces are precisely classes of Banach spaces approximately injective with respect to a set of morphisms having finite-dimensional domains and codomains. } \end{rem}